nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.10 `list all` command <a name="listall-imp"> </a>

-While the syntax of the `list all` command is the same on the main, subject and topic levels, there are 3 separate ListAll___Commands for each level.
+While the syntax of the `list all` command is the same on the main, subject and topic levels, there are 3 separate ListAllXYZCommands for each level.
 Although all 3 commands classes call `Ui.printAll(subjects,activeSubject,activeTopic)`, the 3 classes are kept separate so that `printAll()` can recognise what object the user is accessing.

 The following sequence diagram shows how you can proccess the `list all` command from the subject level.

 ![ListAllTopicSequenceDiagram](https://user-images.githubusercontent.com/50734854/98481821-11f95d00-2238-11eb-90c6-9bb081956da5.png)

 <sub>***Figure 4.9.1** UML sequence diagram for list all at topic level*</sub>

 If the `list all` command is given at the topic level, `printTreeTopic()` will check if each topic is the active topic each loop,